zqpang/CICL/README.md

 ```python
 python train.py
 ```
-We used 2 GPUs to train our model.
 You can make modifications according to the specific device, with the command -- cuda.

 ## Acknowledgements